Cumberland County Sheriff’s Office warns of phone scams

-Carlisle, Pa.
-(WHTM) – The Cumberland County Sheriff’s Office is pushing out a warning of a phone scam that is circulating the area.
+CARLISLE, Pa.
+(WHTM) – The Cumberland County Sheriff’s Office is warning of a phone scam that is circulating the area.

 People have reported to the office of phone calls from an individual stating they were deputy Bryan Ward of the Cumberland County Sheriff’s Office.